garjust/chessv2/src/chess/README.md

 ## TODO

-- Tests for CurrentZobrist via applyMove
-  - Ensure number is equal when arriving at same position through different paths
 - Using WASM means getting into TypedArrays.
 What if I just implmenet a HashMap for the TTable by hand backed by a block of memory via TypedArray?
 This could be as fast as WASM (faster?).
     - How is concurrency impacted if trying to make a concurrent safe TTable?